 This has fostered a deep sense of disappointment among youth, frustrated upward social mobility and exacerbated feelings of marginalisation.
 Youth also remain excluded from governance, with the ruling bargains that once worked to keep the region stable, proving highly resilient against arguable failing social contracts.

 This situation has been linked to youth’s participation in the violent extremist groups operating in the region.
 Against this backdrop, tackling youth unemployment is seen to be crucial to building peace and prosperity across the Arab world.
-This Wilton Park event will focus on youth employment in the Levant with a particular focus on Jordan.
-It will seek to hear from young people about credible solutions that might combat the crisis and will also explore how governments need to respond to regard the youthful population of the region as an opportunity and not a threat.
+This Wilton Park event focused on youth employment in the Levant with a particular focus on Jordan.
+It sought to hear from young people about credible solutions that might combat the crisis and will also explore how governments need to respond to regard the youthful population of the region as an opportunity and not a threat.

 Programme Director: Alison Hilliard

 In association with: